Xiaomi 12 review: Return of the king?

 Xiaomi 12 review: Performance and battery life

-The Xiaomi 12 doesn’t quite take the crown as the first Snapdragon 8 Gen 1 phone we’ve tested – that honour falls to the Oppo Find X5 Pro – but it follows behind at a close second.
-This is a 4nm, octa-core chipset with a maximum clock speed of 3GHz, and it works side-by-side with either 8GB or 12GB of RAM and 128GB or 256GB of internal storage.
-There’s no microSD card slot to expand the internal space so choose wisely.
+The Xiaomi 12 doesn’t quite take the crown as the first Snapdragon 8 Gen 1 phone we’ve tested – that honour falls to the Oppo Find X5 Pro – but it’s a close second.
+This is a 4nm, octa-core chipset with a maximum clock speed of 3GHz, and it works side by side with either 8GB or 12GB of RAM and 128GB or 256GB of internal storage.
+There’s no microSD card slot to expand the internal space, so choose wisely.

 The same can’t be said about GPU speeds, although in this case the Xiaomi 12 is the phone to beat.
 Reaching the maximum 120fps in the GFXBench Manhattan 3 test, the Xiaomi 12’s graphics rendering capabilities are second to none, especially when you take into account the barnstorming 237fps off-screen result.
 The iPhone 13 is left trailing behind at 170fps.